T

 landmark

-These two stunning Gothic churches stand side-by-side.
-St. Anne's is a masterpiece of late Gothic architecture, while the adjacent Bernardine Church is larger and offers a different architectural style.
+Two magnificent Gothic churches, St. Anne's is a masterpiece of brick Gothic architecture, while the adjacent Bernardine Church is larger and equally impressive.
+Napoleon once admired St. Anne's so much he wanted to take it back to Paris.

 ~90 min